Being pregnant: what no-one tells you about pregnancy

-What are the things that no-one ever tells you about being pregnant and having a baby?
+If you’re pregnant, here’s what no-one ever tells you about pregnancy and having a baby…

 Congratulations, you’re pregnant!
 It’s all floaty kaftans and graceful, naval gazing introspection from here right the way through to your pain-free hypnobirth…isn’t it?
 Well, kind of.

 While pregnancy is different from woman to woman, and even from pregnancy to pregnancy, there’s one thing that’s the same throughout.
 A whole host of weird and wonderful happenings that are never really mentioned, especially not in glossy magazine interviews.
 It’s what the heavily PR’d celebrity handbooks won’t tell you.
 But your best friend will, if she’s drunk enough.

 So you might be wondering about what no-one tells you about pregnancy…